alicevillar/sfa_api/README.md

 <h1>Space Fan Art (SFA - API)</h1>

 SFA-API is the prototype of an API created with Flask REST-Plus.
 It allow authenticated users to download and upload images from NASA.
-This project contains two different architectures (monolothic architecture and a microservice architecture) and includes the OWASP Top Ten Proactive Controls, security techniques that should be included in every software development project.
+This project contains two different architectures (monolothic architecture and a microservice architecture) and showcases the OWASP Top Ten Proactive Controls, security techniques that should be included in every software development project.

 <h3>Currently in progress ! 💻</h3>